-- IT support via the University Computing Services - Library services such as the Radcliffe Science Library and the Cairns Library - Training courses via the Oxford Learning Institute - Experimental facilities as appropriate to the research topic
+- the Department of Biochemistry's IT support and the University Computing Services - Library services such as the Radcliffe Science Library and the Cairns Library - experimental facilities as appropriate to the research topic.

-The provision of other resources specific to your project should be agreed with your Laboratory Mentor and lab rotation supervisor(s) as a part of the planning stages of the agreed project.
+The provision of other resources specific to your project should be agreed with your supervisor as a part of the planning stages of the agreed project.